 Safety of the batteries from explosion act as a spanner for Li-ion batteries.
 A predominant hurdle for EVs in India is charging, or the shortage of charging stations can also be considered, thereby making them impractical or tons less possible for lengthy distance drives.
 Furthermore, some EVs aren't as speedy as traditional gas-powered motors.

 Most purchasers in India might purchase an electric-powered car by 2022, however majority of them additionally trust that it may also now no longer be available till 2025.
-Consumers in India are searching for a decreased amount for EVs than purchasers in different nations, with the worldwide common tipping amount for EVs being at $36,000 (around Rs27 lakh).
+Consumers in India are searching for a decreased amount for EVs than purchasers in different nations, with the worldwide common tipping amount for EVs being $36,000 (around Rs27 lakh).
 Castrol took over 1,000 purchasers, fleet managers and enterprise professionals throughout India.

 At a critical juncture, while all nations are engaged in liberating Mother Earth from the claws of carbon emissions, and CO2, India can play a leadership position by switching over to EV mobility to make the country a greener and cleaner ecology.